vba/oiseau-parfume/README.md

 ### Realisation details

 As requested I've used Grails 3 and Bootstrap to accomplish this exercise.
 As you can notice the controller part is made in asynchronous way, because it matters.
-Since Servlet API v3 we can do standard Java web application in unblocking way.
-Honestly speaking it's not the best manner to do non blocking apllication, more robust solutions can be done with `Vert.x` ou `Play 2 / Netty`.
+Since Servlet API v3 we can do standard java web applications in unblocking way.
+Honestly speaking it's not the best manner to do not blocking apllications, more robust solutions can be done with `Vert.x` ou `Play 2 / Netty`.

 ##### Reactive Extensions
-Non blocking part is covered with `rxGroovy`, I didn't add any error handling because it CBR usage seems to be pretty straightforward, if needed it can be easily done with Reactive Extensions.
+Not blocking part is covered with `rxGroovy`, I didn't add any error handling because the CBR usage seems to be pretty straightforward, if needed it can be easily done with Reactive Extensions.

 ##### Caching
 All CBR requests are cached, I did not use any standard Grails/Spring component because it does not seem to work quite well with `rxGroovy` and honestly speaking I was looking for more flexible solution rather than configurable composition.
 That's why I have used `Guava` memory cache manager.

 ##### HTML Crawling
-This exercise requires to work with plain HTML page rather than web service.
-In true live I would strongly recommend you to use some 3rd party service like Yahoo or Google currency instead of crawling HTML.
+This exercise requires to work with plain HTML page rather than with web service.
+In true live I would strongly recommend you to use some 3rd party service like Yahoo or Google currency instead of HTML crawling.

 ##### Tests
 Tests are important ...
 Mostly all server parts are covered with unit tests.
-I did't write any functional/integration because I prefer to use external frameworks such cucumber for purposes of integration testing.
+I did't write any functional/integration because I prefer to use external frameworks such cucumber for purposes of e2e or integration testing.
 Client part doesn't have a stong test coverage, lack of time.

 ##### Client
 Client part is covered with Angular2, TypeScript, RxJS and Bootstrap.